-The following table summarizes the Applicability/Classification.
+Table III-C-1 summarizes the Applicability/Classification.

 Permitting applicability and classification is determined by calculating the emissions for all proposed emission units using 8,760 hours of operation (except for emergency generators or fire pumps, which use 500 hours), any inherent controls, any inherent throughput limitations, and the emission factors provided by the manufacturer, by source test results, by EPA AP-42, or by other approved methods.